Whether you’re new to Atlanta or lived here for years, I’m sure you’ve noticed all the fun things for kids in this large, diverse community.

-If you’re a history buff, take your children to the Atlanta History Center to learn about the state’s history from its indigenous people, to the Civil War to the Civil Rights.
-Dr. Martin Luther King Jr. was born here, preached here, lived here and is laid to rest here.
+If you’re a history buff, take your children to the Atlanta History Center to learn about the state’s history from its indigenous people to the Civil War to the Civil Rights.
+Dr. Martin Luther King Jr. was born here, preached here, lived here, and is laid to rest here.
 You can visit the MLK National Historic Site for free year-round.

-If you’re a bookworm, there’s the annual Decatur Book Festival along with locally owned bookstores like the Little Shop of Stories in the heart if Decatur.
+If you’re a bookworm, there’s the annual Decatur Book Festival along with locally owned bookstores like the Little Shop of Stories in the heart of Decatur.
 Those bookstores and festivals are where you can often meet some of the creative Georgia Children’s Book Authors.
 Georgia libraries also do a fabulous job of promoting authors and inviting them for readings.

 My affiliate links to some amazing Georgia Children’s Book Authors are below.
 I’m delighted to say I know two of these authors personally!